How do radiographers and radiologists differ?

 How much do radiographers and radiologists charge?

-The amount you’ll need to pay varies, depending on where you go, the type of imaging, who is referring you and the condition being looked into or treated.
+The amount you will need to pay varies, depending on where you go, the type of imaging, who is referring you and the condition being looked into or treated.

 Ask what your out-of-pocket costs will be before visiting a radiologist.
-Also, find out if you need to get a referral from a particular medical professional.
+Also, find out if you need to get a referral from a particular medical professional to facilitate a medicare rebate.

 Where do radiographers and radiologists work?